Last updated: July 1, 2026

 - Schema markup and crawlability

-These are best handled by pros with the right tools and experience.
+These are best handled by specialists with the right tools and experience, because a botched redirect map can erase rankings overnight.

 - Custom module development